JetBrains/guide/site/java/tips/find-usages/index.md

   - title: (documentation) IntelliJ IDEA Help - Search for usages
     href: "https://www.jetbrains.com/help/idea/find-highlight-usages.html"
 video: "https://youtu.be/TMD4QCStg3M"
+callToAction:
+  {
+    url: "/java/tips/go-to-declaration-implementation/",
+    message: "As well as finding usages, you can also go to the declaration or implementation of a symbol!", }
 ---

 Press <kbd>⌥F7</kbd> (macOS) / <kbd>Alt+F7</kbd> (Windows/Linux), to bring up the _Find Usages_ tool window.
 You can search a single file, your whole project, or customise the scope.

 You can also configure the color of the usages highlighting or disable the automatic highlighting of usages.

+{% cta %}